-When developing a new curriculum, we had a shared belief that children's understanding increases by using a topic based approach so that knowledge is reinforced by making conceptual links between subjects and is presented in meaningful contexts that are relevant to children's lives and the unique situation of the school.
+When developing a new curriculum, we had a shared belief that children's understanding increases by using a topic based approach.
+Knowledge is reinforced by making conceptual links between subjects and is presented in meaningful contexts that are relevant to children's lives and the unique situation of the school.
 It was also recognised that children need the correct attitudes and values to be able to access learning and that teachers must provide engaging experiences in order to develop children's understanding; we use the model of a tree to represent this way of looking at the structure of our curriculum.

-Meaningful outcomes and exciting environments.
+Meaningful Outcomes and Exciting Environments.

-The school has also been inspired by the likes of Hartsholme academy and Ron Berger who recognised the potential for increasing intrinsic and extrinsic motivation by having a real project outcome at the end of the topic.
-As a result, towards the end of each topic the class present the outcomes of their learning to an audience in a variety of ways such as creating a book, a website, an exhibition etc. Knowing that their work will be viewed by as wide an audience as possible helps provide children with the desire to constantly improve their work.
+The school recognises the potential for increasing intrinsic and extrinsic motivation by having a real project outcome at the end of the topic.
+As a result, towards the end of each topic the classes present the outcomes of their learning to an audience in a variety of ways such as creating a book, a website, an exhibition etc. Knowing that their work will be viewed by as wide an audience as possible helps provide children with the desire to constantly improve their work.